 3. Prepare exercise science students for careers in community physical fitness entities: public, private, corporate, commercial and clinical settings.

-The department of HPSS offers four undergraduate concentration (majors) and two graduate majors.
+The department of HPSS offers three undergraduate concentration (majors) and two graduate majors.
 The Graduate Catalog should be consulted for information on master degree programs in Sport Administration and Exercise Science.
 Completions of the undergraduate curriculums terminate in a Bachelor of Science (B.S.)
 Degree.
 Retention requires that students meet all specific minimum hours for graduation with a GPA of 2.00 or higher, in programs listed below.
 A Cumulative GPA of 2.5 or better may qualify a major for graduation with only one D recorded in the Major Core.

 Teacher Education Candidates are required to Pass Praxis I / Pre-Professional Skills Tests or achieve the state threshold score on the ACT or SAT; achieve a cumulative GPA of 2.75 before applying for admission into the Teacher Education Program.
 Teacher education admission requirements are further specified in the introductory material included under the general heading: The College of Education.